-The American Heart Association (AHA) notes that regular exercise leads to heart-healthy habits that can counter conditions like obesity, high blood pressure, and poor cholesterol levels, which can cause heart attack and stroke.
+The American Heart Association (AHA) notes that regular exercise leads to heart-healthy habits.
+This can prevent conditions like obesity, high blood pressure, and poor cholesterol levels, which can lead to heart attack and stroke.
 Use these findings to inspire you to keep up an active lifestyle, with guidance from your doctor.

-In general, as people age, they become less physically active.
-According to the AHA, nearly 40 percent of people over age 55 report participating in no leisure exercise.
-Yet, as we become older, we need more regular exercise, not less.
-The AHA notes that 65 percent of all adults are obese or overweight and the number continues to increase.
+In general, as people age they become less physically active.
+But as we become older, we need more regular exercise, not less.
+The

-The National Center for Health Statistics found that in 2010, about one in three adults who had visited a doctor in the past year had been advised to start or continue an exercise program.
-That’s an increase of about 10 percent from 2000.
-Older adults (in their mid-forties to their mid-eighties) were more likely to be advised by their physicians to exercise.
-Among adults aged 85 and over, the percentage receiving advice to exercise nearly doubled over the past decade.
-Those with conditions like cardiovascular disease and high blood pressure also were told to exercise more.
+Older adults aged 45 to 85 were more likely to be advised by their doctors to exercise.
+Among adults aged 85 years and older, the percentage receiving advice to exercise nearly doubled over the past decade.
+Adults with conditions like cardiovascular disease and high blood pressure were also told to exercise more.

 - dying from heart disease

 - requiring procedures such as heart bypass surgery or angioplasty

 And for people without heart disease, regular exercise can decrease the chance of developing it.